sanikak2004/builder-quantum-den/NETLIFY-DEPLOYMENT-GUIDE.md

 ### Database Connection:
 - Ensure `DATABASE_URL` is correctly set
 - Check if your PostgreSQL allows external connections
+- Test the connection string locally with a PostgreSQL client

 ## 📈 Scaling Considerations